wp-plugins/tapstream-app-banners/readme.txt

 === Tapstream App Banner ===
 Contributors: tapstream
-Tags: advertising
-Requires at least: 3.0.1
+Tags: advertising, ads, smart app banner, ios, mobile, iphone, ipad Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Start advertising with Tapstream smart app banners on your website.
+Tapstream App Banners shows your iOS visitors a sweet app or game (using Safari's Smart App Banner).
+You get paid for every impression.

 == Description ==

-Automatically insert the tapstream smart app banner javascript into your <head>.
+Automatically inserts the Tapstream App Banner JavaScript in to your `<head>`.
+Shows a Smart App Banner to iOS users.
 No configuration necessary!

+Just [register for a free account](https://tapstream.com/app-banners/) and install this plugin.

 == Installation ==